 The Table Grid Editor can provide you with an organized structure to combine data into tables.
 And Xporter can provide you with automated reporting.
 Organizations can save time using Xporter Workflow post function or even using scheduled reports.

-The experience of integration of Xporter for Jira and table grid editor can enhance the functionality of Jira in a significant way.
+The experience of integration of Xporter for Jira and table grid editor can enhance the functionality of Jira significantly.

 How about you?
 Have you tried out the Xporter app before?
 Or Table Grid Editor?
-Let us know in the comments below!
+Get in touch.